 Launching the Dhofar Biodiversity Monitoring Program (DBMP) Volunteering Guide

 Whether you’re passionate about wildlife, eager to build field skills, or hoping to contribute to long-term ecological research, this guide is your starting point.
-It brings together everything you need to know about joining our program, from what to expect in the field to how to apply and prepare.
+It brings together everything you need to know, from what to expect in the field to how to apply and prepare.
+The guide is designed to be clear and practical, balancing scientific detail with approachable guidance so you can feel confident and prepared.

 About Us: who we are, what we do, and why this initiative matters.